supersonictw/purple-line/README.md

     deb http://debian.altrepo.eu/ code_name main

-The code name is wriiten in
-[debian.altrepo.eu wiki](http://altrepo.eu/git/debian.altrepo.eu/wikis/home#note).
+Replace code_name with your distribution specific codename.
+The codenames are listed in the [debian.altrepo.eu wiki](http://altrepo.eu/git/debian.altrepo.eu/wikis/home#note).
 In order to validate package signatures you need to add [this public key](http://debian.altrepo.eu/altrepo_eu.pub) to the APT key list.
 It can be done